 Modern Rain Chain

 Every day, many people in the country deal with issues regarding rain.
 Sometimes too much water, sometimes none at all.
-One way to deal with this is to build a rain chain like this designed to divert water from your building's foundation.
+One way to deal with this is to build a rain chain designed to divert water from your building's foundation.
 It would save you from painting and construction problems, making your house more environmentally friendly by allowing you to use collected rainwater on your garden or lawn.
 There are many styles and sizes, but you know precisely how many rain chains you need for your roof pitch in this tutorial.

 DIY Slag Glass Rain Chain!